Twixes/emdrive/README.md

 Variable length columns have up to 4 length bytes before the actual value.

-Data stored by Metrobaza on disk is big-endian, meaning that less significant bytes have higher addresses than more significant bytes – this is basically how humans write numbers down.
+Data stored by Emdrive on disk is big-endian, meaning that less significant bytes have higher addresses than more significant bytes – this is basically how humans write numbers down.

 ##### Why round up?